TinaArens/People-Analytics-Attrition-Performance/README.md

 # People-Analytics-Project Employee Attrition & Performance
 In this repo you can find my Python script, which I developed as part of my training as a data analyst at CareerFoundry.

+### Key Question/Objectives:
+* Predicting turnover
+* Finding differences between the group that stayed or that left

 ### Overview of the whole module
 * Sourcing Open Data
 * Exploring Relationships